jedi-academy/learn-2420/data/labs/lab00.md

 but you both want to be able to do this.

 There is nothing to mark for this part of today's seminar.
 It is exploratory.
 If you don't "get it", then the "real" lab will be painful.
+Moral of this sad paragraph: ask for help if needed!

 #Let's Do This :)

+Your instructor will say a few words about each section, and then help you with questions as you practice.

 ##Setup